How do you know if you need a full size wheelchair van or a minivan?

 Your budget is less than $100,000… can you still afford a full size van?
 You want to transport 2 wheelchairs and 3 passengers… will a minivan suffice?

-At MoveMobility, we want to make the initial steps toward buying a wheelchair van easier for you, and that means giving you all the information you need to make this first, vital decision.
+At MoveMobility, we want to make the initial steps toward buying a wheelchair van easier for you, which means giving you all the information you need to make this vital decision.

-In this article, you’ll directly compare full size vans and minivans based on the top 5 differences, and by the time you’re done reading, you’ll hopefully know which option is right for you.
+In this article, you’ll compare full size vans and minivans based on the top 5 differences.
+By the time you’re done reading, you’ll hopefully know which option is right for you.

 Full size wheelchair van or minivan: what’s the difference?

-There are 5 major differences between a full size van and a minivan that we can use to compare the two:
+There are five major differences between a full size van and a minivan that we can use to compare the two:

-These 5 differences will help you decide which option is right for you, starting with capacity.
+These five differences will help you decide which option is right for you, starting with capacity.

 Capacity

-When we mention capacity in terms of accessible vehicles, there are two kinds of capacities we’re talking about: the number of wheelchairs the van can transport, and the number of passengers the van can transport.
+When we mention capacity in terms of accessible vehicles, we’re talking about two kinds of capacities: the number of wheelchairs the van can transport and the number of passengers it can transport.

 Wheelchair capacity